-If the member or member's designee requests an expedited appeal for a denial that does not involve an emergency, an ongoing hospitalization or services that are already being provided they will be notified that the appeal review cannot be expedited.
-If the member or member's designee does not agree with this decision they may submit a request for an Expedited State Fair Hearing.
+If the member or member's designee requests an expedited appeal for a denial that does not involve an emergency, an ongoing hospitalization or services that are already being provided, they will be notified that the appeal review cannot be expedited right away.
+The appeal will be reviewed, and the response will be made within 30 calendar days.

-6.4 STATE FAIR HEARING INFORMATION
+STATE FAIR HEARING INFORMATION

-• Can a Member ask for a State Fair Hearing?
+Can a Member ask for a State Fair Hearing?

-If a Member, as a member of the health plan, disagrees with the health plan's decision, the Member has the right to ask for a fair hearing.
-The Member may name someone to represent him or her by writing a letter to the health plan telling the MCO the name of the person the Member wants to represent him or her.
-A provider may be the Member's representative.
-The Member or the Member's representative must ask for the fair hearing within 90 days of the date on the health plan's letter that tells of the decision being challenged.
-If the Member does not ask for the fair hearing within 90 days, the Member may lose his or her right to a fair hearing.
-To ask for a fair hearing, the Member or the Member's representative should either send a letter to the health plan at or call
+If a Member, of the health plan, disagrees with the health plan's decision, a Member has the right to ask for a State Fair Hearing.
+The Member may name someone to represent him or her by contacting the health plan and giving the name of the person the Member wants to represent him or her.
+A provider may be the Member's representative if the provider is named as the Member's authorized representative.
+The Member or the Member's representative must ask for the State Fair Hearing within 120 days of the date on the health plan's letter that tells of the decision being challenged..
+If the Member does not ask for the State Fair Hearing within 120 days, the Member may lose his or her right to a State Fair Hearing.
+To ask for a State Fair Hearing, the Member or the Member's representative should either send a letter to the health plan at: